doke05c/UrbanBlogs/posts/densitymappermanh.md

 ---
 title: 'NYCDensityMapper, Pt.
-2 - Discussing the Patterns'
+2 - Discussing Manhattan'
-description: "Using the NYC Density Maps I developed and walked through my creation of in my previous post, I give some thoughts on the patterns--and the changes that should be happening--in New York's density."
+description: "Using the NYC Density Maps I developed and walked through my creation of in my previous post, I give some thoughts on the patterns--and the changes that should be happening--in Manhattan's density."
 ---

 #### [Why don't you go back?](/..)